 For decades, colleges and universities have faced challenges surrounding high risk drinking and substance use among students.
 Empowering students to make healthy and informed choices about substance use is an important challenge that schools face, and one that research supports.
 Research indicates that there are large numbers of students who are entering University as part of a healthy majority who seek to create positive, healthy communities and refrain from unhealthy behaviors surrounding substance use, SafeColleges assists with that.

-SafeColleges online programs for 2022 include but not limited to: Sexual Harassment Staff to Staff, Title IX Role of Employees, CSA Roles and Responsibilities, Coronavirus Awareness, Coronavirus Managing Stress and Anxiety, Coronavirus CDC Guidelines for Making and Using Cloth Face Coverings, Coronavirus Cleaning and Disinfecting your Workplace, Van Safety.
+SafeColleges online programs for 2023 include but not limited to: Sexual Harassment Staff to Staff, Title IX Training for all Employees, CSA Roles and Responsibilities, Van Safety, Employee Training on Network and Security Issues